VadimEngine/TestCmake/README.md

-Simple Opengl and Imgui application for windows built using CMake
+Opengl and Imgui application for windows built using CMake.
+Camera can be controlled with WASD, rotated with arrow keys and zoomed with "," and "."

 Windows PowerShell (Only works for x64):